 Holiday, Festivals & Places to Visit in Costa Rica in August

-Anyone visiting Costa Rica in early August will undoubtedly be awed by the national pilgrimage that takes place leading up to August 2 on the Day of the Virgin de los Angeles.
-Catholics from every corner of the country pack a sandwich and a bottle of water in their backpack and set out from their houses on foot to arrive to the Basílica Nuestra Señora de los Ángeles in Cartago, to pay homage and pray to the patron saint of the country, La Negrita (the Black Virgin).
-And once they arrive to the basilica, many of these pilgrims fall to their knees and travel the final 100 or so meters on their knees, to ask prayers from the Virgin or to thank her for a miracle that they’ve experienced.
+Anyone visiting Costa Rica in early August will undoubtedly be awed by the national pilgrimage that takes place leading up to August 2 on the Day of the Virgin de Los Angeles.
+Catholics from every corner of the country pack a sandwich and a bottle of water in their backpack and set out from their houses on foot to arrive to the Basílica Nuestra Señora de Los Ángeles in Cartago, to pay homage and pray to the patron saint of the country, La Negrita (the Black Virgin).
+And once they arrive at the basilica, many of these pilgrims fall to their knees and travel the final 100 or so meters on their knees, to ask prayers from the Virgin or to thank her for a miracle that they’ve experienced.
 As a result of so many pilgrims, there can be significant traffic delays around Cartago each August 2nd, but most people don’t tend to mind since it is such a sight to witness.

 Mother’s Day / Día de la Madre (August 15)

 August 15 is perhaps the most important day of the year in this peaceful, matriarchal country.
-Mother’s Day is not only universally celebrated in Costa Rica, it is actually a national holiday, with banks and schools closing.
+Mother’s Day is not only universally celebrated in Costa Rica, but it is also a national holiday, with banks and schools closing.
 For weeks, even months, leading up to August 15, stores advertise sweet-smelling perfumes and decorative gift ideas for mothers and schools prepare elaborate child-made picture frames or vases for the mothers of Costa Rica.
 Families usually celebrate the day by sharing a meal of arroz con pollo and a dessert of tres leches.
 Hardly ever an actual “day-off” for moms, it is oftentimes an opportunity for them to put together an enormous feast for their family.

 St. Ramon Day / Día de San Ramón (August 30)